ImperialCollegeLondon/grad_school_git_course/_episodes/l1-02-committing-history.md

 Changes to be committed:
   (use "git rm --cached <file>..." to unstage)

-	new file:   ingredients.txt
+	new file:   ingredients.md
-	new file:   instructions.txt
+	new file:   instructions.md
 ~~~
 {: .output}